cosmos/sdk-tutorials/nameservice/tutorial/21-build-run.md

 # > {"value":"","owner":"","price":[{"denom":"nametoken","amount":"1"}]}
 ```

-### Congratulations, you have built a Cosmos SDK application!
-This tutorial is now complete.
-If you want to see how to run the same commands using the REST server [click here](run-rest.md).

 # Run second node on another machine (Optional)

 Open terminal to run commands against that just created to install nsd and nscli

 ## init use another moniker and same namechain

 ```bash
 nsd init <moniker-2> --chain-id namechain
 ```